 The main goal of the project is to improve our physical understanding, and our capability to predict, the long-term magnetic activity of the Sun and the Earth.
-This understanding will be based on the analysis of 3D simulations that will be parameterized and implemented in low dimensional models amenable to data assimilation experiments.
+This understanding is based on the analysis of 3D simulations that are parameterized and implemented in low dimensional models amenable to data assimilation experiments.

 Three-dimensional, self-consistent numerical simulations of solar and Earth interior magnetic field generation have made tremendous progress over the past 15 years, due to the dramatic increase in computational power.

 In parallel advanced data assimilation pipelines have been implemented in geo and solar magnetohydrodynamics (MHD) to better constrain the short-term evolution of the magnetic field B. However, predictions of the long-term magnetic variations on the Earth and the Sun are intractable with 3-D simulations.
 This imposes to develop more conceptual, lower dimensional models in order to support (by objective comparison with data) our 3-D studies of the origin of the long-terms variations of B, such as rare and irregular polarity reversals, or solar grand minima.
 Our group has developed such models (of the mean-field flux transport type) together with a variational assimilation scheme to predict solar activity over one solar cycle (11 yr).
 We propose here to improve these models, and to propose new models, to be able to characterize the long term behavior of the Earth and the Sun.